On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits: Mathematical Formalism

 \section{Mathematical Formalism}

-We define the rank of $\Sxy$ by $r$.
+We denote the rank of $\Sxy$ by $r$.
 It can be shown that exactly $r$ canonical correlations are positive and the rest are zero in the model \eqref{opt: sparse CCA}.
 We will consider the matrices $U=[u_1,\ldots,u_r]$ and $V=[v_1,\ldots,v_r]$.
 From \eqref{opt: sparse CCA} and \eqref{def: uj vj}, it is not hard to see that $U^T\Sx U=I_p$ and $V^T\Sy V=I_q$.
 The indexes of the nonzero rows of $U$ and $V$, respectively, are the combined support of the $u_i$'s and the $v_i$'s.
-Since we are interested in the recovery of the latter, it will be useful for us to study $U$ and $V$.
-To that end, we often make use of the following representation connecting $\Sxy$ to $U$ and $V$ \citep{anderson2003}:
+Since we are interested in the recovery of the latter, it will be useful for us to study of the properties of $U$ and $V$.
+To that end, we often make use of the following representation connecting $\Sxy$ to $U$ and $V$ \cite{anderson2003}: